fvilmos/kinect_point_cloud/README.md

 ## Pre-reuisites

-The folowing libraries must be installed over pip to run this software (for python >= 3.5):
+The following libraries must be installed over pip to run this software (for python >= 3.5):
 - pip3 install opencv-python - used to do the depth information to 3D projection
 - pip3 install pyvista and pyvistaqt - 3D visualization library, used to visualize the 3D data
-- pip3 install PyQt5 - needed as frontend for pyvista
+- pip3 install PyQt5 - needed as the frontend for pyvista
 - pip3 install freenect - library to access kinect RGB-D data

 ## Command line parameters

-The first ```kinect_3d_view.py``` file is the real time kinect data viewer.
-Uses freenect library to receive the frames from the RGB-D kinect camera and uses [pyvista](https://www.pyvista.org/) + [PyQt5](https://www.riverbankcomputing.com/software/pyqt/) as GUI to visualize it.
+The first ```kinect_3d_view.py``` file is the real-time Kinect data viewer.
+Uses freenect library to receive the frames from the RGB-D Kinect camera and uses [pyvista](https://www.pyvista.org/) + [PyQt5](https://www.riverbankcomputing.com/software/pyqt/) as GUI to visualize it.
 Interaction is over the mouse.
-Command line options:
+Command-line options:

 ```
 python3 kinect_3d_view.py --help